 - The soil movement effect is resisted and prevented

-- Scouring and the undermining issues are solved by the construction of the foundation.
+- Scouring and undermining issues are solved by the construction of the foundation.

 Types of Building Foundation

-The following are the types of foundation used in building construction.
+The following are the types of foundations used in building construction.

 i) Individual footing or isolated footing